Please visit the new Multi-Monde Production (and Distribution) website http://multi-monde.ca/en/ which has been on-line since July 30, 2015.

 Check out the Facebook page page of Being Chinese in Quebec

-The most recent documentary from Productions Multi-Monde, The End of Immigration?, uncovers a trend which is having a major impact on the type of country in which we live.
+The documentary The End of Immigration?, uncovers a trend which is having a major impact on Canada.
 Directors Marie Boti and Malcolm Guy reveal how Canada is increasingly relying on "rent-a-workers" rather than immigrants, a process that could spell “the end of immigration” as we know it.
 Today, the number of temporary workers arriving each year in Canada exceeds the number of immigrants.

 By comparing the situation of these temporary workers with that of their own parents who arrived in Canada as unskilled workers in the last century, the filmmakers uncover a hidden world that’s as close as the MacDonald’s on the corner.
 And they ask the crucial question: is this the kind of society we want to build?